Skip to main content

 Vital Shell was developed by MarvinWizard.

-Vital Shell is a single player game.
+Vital Shell is a single player game with multiplayer and local co-op support.